 But do you know that the way you cook potatoes at home can determine how many nutrients you keep in them?

-Other factors can affect the nutrients found in potatoes such as:
+Other factors can affect the nutrients such as:

-Cooking potatoes on low heat is a healthier choice, as it can help conserve the phenolics in potatoes, which act as antioxidants in your body and can help prevent diseases like cancer.
+Cooking potatoes on low heat is a healthier choice, as it can help conserve the phenolics in it, which act as antioxidants in your body and can help prevent diseases like cancer.

 2. Cooking time